 Dean P. Laing is the President and Managing Shareholder of the law firm of O'Neil, Cannon, Hollman, DeJong & Laing S.C., a 40-attorney firm headquartered in Milwaukee, Wisconsin.
-He has been with the Firm for more than 35 years, since graduating cum laude from Marquette University Law School in 1983.
+He has been with the Firm for 36 years, since graduating cum laude from Marquette University Law School in 1983.

 Dean P. Laing